1985 Greek constitutional crisis: Features of the new constitution and first objections

-In November of 1974 Greek parliamentary election, Karamanlis received 56% of the vote and a mandate to set the foundations of the new state.
-In the December 1974 Greek republic referendum, 76% of voters chose a parliamentary republic with a president as head of state and commander-in-chief of the armed forces, effectively voiding 150 years of tradition of monarchical rule.
+In the November 1974 parliamentary election, Karamanlis received 54.37% of the vote and a mandate to set the foundations of the new state.
+In the following month's republic referendum, 69% of voters chose a parliamentary republic with a president as head of state and commander-in-chief of the armed forces, effectively ending 150 years of monarchical rule.
 This led to the foundation of the Third Hellenic Republic with the new Constitution of 1975, which reinforced the executive branch's power, represented by the prime minister, while the president would act as the head of state with sufficient reserve powers, the right to call elections, appoint a government, dissolve Parliament, and call referendums on important national questions.
-Moreover, the president could veto any legislation that did not reflect the popular will that could only be overcome with three fifth parliamentary majority.
-The presidential powers, which overall exceeded those of the monarch under the 1952 Constitution, were drawn inspiration from the recent Gaullism reforms in the France where Karamanlis spent time (1963–1974).
+The president could also veto any legislation that did not reflect the popular will, and this veto could only be overturned by a three-fifths parliamentary majority.
+The presidential powers, which exceeded those of the monarch under the 1952 Constitution, were inspired by the recent Gaullism reforms in France.

-Despite vocal resistance from the leftist parties, which wanted a purely parliamentary system with a ceremonial president, Karamanlis insisted that these powers would act as checks and balances to prevent an omnipotent prime minister who could accumulate executive and legislative powers without any restraint.
+Despite vocal resistance from leftist parties, which wanted a purely parliamentary system with a ceremonial president, Karamanlis insisted these powers would act as checks and balances to avoid an omnipotent prime minister who could accumulate executive and legislative powers with no restraint.
 Parliament adopted the new constitution and it was promulgated on 11 June 1975.
-Andreas Papandreou, along with the communists, boycotted the promulgation of the constitution, and he publicly described it as "totalitarian," advocating instead for a "socialist" constitution without further elaborating on what he meant.
+Andreas Papandreou, along with the communists, boycotted the promulgation; he publicly described it as "totalitarian", advocating instead for a socialist constitution.